knicklabs/knicklabs/README.md

 ### 👯 I’m looking to collaborate on...

 I had a non-traditional path to working in tech and am happy to talk to anyone looking to break into tech, especially those coming from a non-traditional background.
-I know how hard it can be to beleive in yourself and find your way.
+I know how hard it can be to believe in yourself and find your way.

 If something I've said here interests you, please feel free to reach out and ask questions.